en de

 is canned chicken healthy

 Picture this.
-It is a busy or lazy day, you are down at the grocery shop picking items for dinner, but you are not interested in spending the next 40 minutes whipping up some meal for your rumbling stomach.
+It is a busy or lazy day; you are down at the grocery shop picking items for dinner, but you are not interested in spending the next 40 minutes whipping up some meal for your rumbling stomach.
 What do you do?
 If your answer involves canned foods, you will probably be right.

-Although we have gotten used to hearing about how we need to avoid eating canned meat, many are healthy enough to incorporate into our diet.
+Although we have gotten used to hearing about how we need to avoid eating canned meats, many are healthy enough to incorporate into our diet.
 Canned turkey, canned tuna, canned corn beef, and canned chicken breast are just a few.

+Today, we will be looking to answer some questions about whether it’s healthy to eat canned chicken.
 Come with us as we set out to find these answers.

 Do you feel guilty after eating fast food?